Jerry Wunsch

-Gerald "Jerry" Wunsch (born January 21, 1974) is a former American college and professional football player who was an offensive tackle in the National Football League (NFL) for eight seasons during the 1990s and early 2000s.
-He played college football for the University of Wisconsin and played professionally for the Tampa Bay Buccaneers and Seattle Seahawks of the NFL.
+Gerald Wunsch (born January 21, 1974) is an American former professional football player who was an offensive tackle for eight seasons in the National Football League (NFL) during the 1990s and early 2000s.
+He played college football for the Wisconsin Badgers and played professionally for the Tampa Bay Buccaneers and Seattle Seahawks of the NFL.

 Early life

 Wunsch was born in Eau Claire, Wisconsin and played high school football at Wausau West High School.
-He played college football at University of Wisconsin–Madison.
+He played college football at the University of Wisconsin–Madison.
 In his senior year, he was awarded first-team All-Big Ten honors after starting every game as right tackle.